Ocramius/ProxyManager/docs/lazy-loading-ghost-object.md

 }
 ```

-Ghost objects work similarly to virtual proxies, but since they don't wrap around a "real" instance of the proxied
+Ghost objects work similarly to virtual proxies, but since they do not wrap around a "real" instance of the proxied subject,
-subject, they are better suited for representing dataset rows.
+they are better suited for representing dataset rows.

 ## When do I use a ghost object?

-You usually need a ghost object in cases where following applies:
+You usually need a ghost object in cases where the following applies:

- * you are building a small data-mapper and want to lazily load data across associations in your object graph;
+ * you are building a small data-mapper and want to lazily load data across associations in your object graph
- * you want to initialize objects representing rows in a large dataset;
+ * you want to initialize objects representing rows in a large dataset
- * you want to compare instances of lazily initialized objects without the risk of comparing a proxy with a real subject;
+ * you want to compare instances of lazily initialized objects without the risk of comparing a proxy with a real subject
- * you are aware of the internal state of the object and are confident in working with its internals via reflection
+ * you are aware of the internal state of the object and are confident in working with its internals via reflection or direct
-   or direct property access.
+   property access

 ## Usage examples

 [ProxyManager](https://github.com/Ocramius/ProxyManager) provides a factory that creates lazy loading ghost objects.

 To use it, follow these steps:

 First, define your object's logic without taking care of lazy loading: